VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 happen efficiently.

-You should also consider the comparative storage costs for different storage models on the read-side such as SQL Azure, Windows Azure table storage, and Windows Azure blob storage.
+You should also consider the comparative storage costs for different storage models on the read-side such as SQL Database, Windows Azure table storage, and Windows Azure blob storage.
 This may involve a trade-off between performance and costs.